julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Zoom agreed to pay $85 million to settle a lawsuit alleging it violated user privacy by sharing personal data with Facebook, Google, and LinkedIn, and letting hackers disrupt Zoom meetings in a practice called "Zoombombing."

-### Real life example of the how feature toggles result in amazing achievements
+### Real life example of the how perfecting before releasing results in amazing achievements

 #### Google

-Google is a prime example of a company that effectively uses feature toggles to manage and deploy new features across its products.
+Google is a prime example of a company that effectively uses feature toggles to manage and deploy new features across its wide range of complex products and services.

 Google's products, such as Gmail, Google Maps, and Google Search, are continuously updated with new features and improvements.
 To ensure a seamless user experience and minimize disruptions, Google uses feature toggles to enable or disable new features based on user feedback, testing results, and performance metrics.

 #### Facebook

 Facebook is another company that leverages feature toggles to manage its platform's features and functionalities.
+The social media giant has a very vast and complex ecosystem with lots of features and functionalities.
 Facebook's extensive user base and complex ecosystem require careful planning and testing of new features before full deployment.
 Feature toggles allow Facebook to roll out new features gradually, monitor their performance, and make adjustments based on user feedback.
 This approach helps Facebook maintain a stable platform while continuously innovating and improving the user experience.

 #### Sea of Thieves

 Sea of Thieves, a popular multiplayer pirate adventure game developed by Rare, uses feature toggles to manage its content updates and gameplay changes.
+The game has a very extensive world.
 The game's developers regularly release new content, events, and features to keep players engaged.
 Feature toggles allow Rare to enable or disable new content based on player feedback, ensuring a smooth and enjoyable gaming experience.
 By using feature toggles, Sea of Thieves can test new features, gather player data, and make informed decisions about future updates.
 This approach helps the game maintain a dedicated player base and a vibrant community more than 6 years after its initial release.

 ## ~Fail Fast~